 Esther’s treatment session began with a gentle manipulation of the fascia.
 This is the fibrous tissue that encloses the muscles, supporting and reducing friction during everyday movement.

 During the treatment session, Esther says: “my therapist discovered that the source of my pain, which seemed so specifically located, was in fact coming from my neck, where the muscles, she said, felt like rocks.”

 “After that first massage, the pain, to my astonishment, disappeared entirely for one week.
 For the first time in 20 years I was able to work or garden or see friends or whatever I liked in the afternoons without lying down or taking painkillers.”

-Esther has continued to have clinical massage treatment with Naomi at The Forge Clinic.
+Esther has continued to have clinical massage treatment at The Forge Clinic.
 After four sessions she is pleased with the results.
 While the pain still recurs occasionally, Esther says it is not as severe as it was and the intervals between what she calls “knife attacks” are getting longer.

 Clinical massage therapy for pain relief in Richmond

 Please note that our treatments do not replace medical advice and treatment.
 If you have any concerns, please consult your GP.